0xsequence/sequence-unreal/README.md

 ### Social Signin based Authentication on Mobile With CustomUI

 1) To start mobile SSO you will need to make use of the **[UAuthenticator::InitiateMobileSSO(const ESocialSigninType& Type)]** where type is the Type of SSO you want to use.
-IE) Google or Apple, for the time being Discord & Facebook aren't supported
+IE) Google or Apple, for the time being Discord & Facebook aren't supported.
+   This function call is all that's required for Mobile SSO.

 ### Android SSO Requirements